Honeycomb Heart - opening chapters

 Masha leaned in to accept Vivian's hug, whispering in her ear as she did.

 “I was scared at the time too,” Masha said.
-“But please try to believe me when I say that it’ll be worth it.
+“But please try to believe me when I say it’ll be worth it.
 Do you want to spend some time with Mom and Maman before we go enjoy the weather outside?”

 Vivian nodded.